tdaylan/mergen/README.md

-# Mergen
+# mergen

-Mergen is an unsupersived learning framework for anomaly detection in and classification of time-series data (e.g., light curves) in astrophysics.
+mergen is an unsupersived learning framework for anomaly detection in and classification of time-series data (e.g., light curves) in astrophysics.